Azure/azure-powershell/src/Peering/Peering/help/New-AzPeeringRegisteredPrefix.md

 Get the peering you want to add a registered prefix.
 Then pass that to the commandlet.

-### Example 2: Use peering resourceId to create a registered asn
+### Example 2: Use peering resourceId to create a registered prefix
 ```powershell
 New-AzPeeringRegisteredPrefix -ResourceId $resourceId -Name $asnName -Prefix $prefix
 ```